What is a Section 24(c) special local need registration?

 - A copy of the federally registered FIFRA Section 3 label.

-- Any additional pertinent information, such as results of research, residue chemistry, efficacy, phytotoxicity, any other data that may be identified during the review process to support the SLN use pattern an whether any other states have registered the SLN.
+- Any additional pertinent information, such as results of research, residue chemistry, efficacy, phytotoxicity, any other data.
+This data may be identified during the review process.
+This is done to support the SLN use pattern an whether any other states have registered the SLN.

 There is no charge to apply for a SLN, but the Section 3 product must be registered in New Mexico.
 Allow up to 30 days for NMDA to review the complete application package.
 After NMDA approval the U.S. EPA has 90 days to comment and/or disapprove the SLN.
 If the U.S. EPA disapproves the SLN, it cannot remain in effect and will be cancelled by NMDA.